 Exchange rate fluctuations can be caused by underlying shifts in how well the economy in Singapore or Belgium is doing.
 Other things that can influence the rate are the changes in political stability, or even simple speculation, where traders buy or sell currencies based on how they think trends are going to change.

-How much will my money transfer to Belgium cost?
+How much will my money transfer from Singapore to Belgium cost?

 Typically sending money directly to a recipient's bank account using a specialist service can be done with fairly low costs, while traditional bank wire fees can be higher.
 Paying for your transfer with either a credit card or cash can often mean the fees crank up, too.

 When you're transferring money internationally, don't forget that the overall fee you pay can include the transfer fee, an extra charge wrapped up in the exchange rate used, and third party charges like a cash advance fee from your credit card issuer.

 How long does it take to transfer money from Singapore to Belgium?

 The length of time it takes to transfer money from Singapore to Belgium depends on a variety of factors including the provider you use, how you're paying, and how you want your recipient to get the money in the end.
 From the providers that we display, the fastest international money transfer provider from Singapore to Belgium is Wise, which can deliver the money to your recipient in EUR in Instant-2 Days.
 The slowest provider to transfer Singapore Dollar to Belgium is OFX, which takes 1-3 Days to transfer money from Singapore to Belgium.